sandeshbhatta495/Modern-Banking-Management-System-/banking-management-system/README.md

-# README.md for Banking Management System
+###Modern-Banking Mangement System

-# Banking Management System
+#  Modern Banking Management System

 This project is a Banking Management System that provides a web interface for users to manage their bank accounts.
 It is built using Python Flask for the backend, SQLite for data storage, and HTML, CSS, and JavaScript for the frontend.